Perfexionists/perun/README.md

 If you wish to test only against a single Python version, run Tox as:

-    tox run -e pyXY
+    tox run -e py3.Y

-where `XY` is the python version you wish to test.
+where `Y` is the python sub-version you wish to test.
+To see the available Tox environments (and consequently, the supported Python versions), run:

+    tox list

+---

 If you are interested in contributing to Perun project, please refer to [contributing](CONTRIBUTING) section.
 If you think your results could help others, please [send us PR](https://github.com/tfiedor/perun/pull/new/develop), we will review the code and in case it is